RyotaRaven/NightandDay/README.md

 -need to wait/enemies-obsticales/ timed jumps

 -timed levers

--objects to pick up to put on pressure plates to open doors

 -make levels out of images(maybe save the patforms as their own file the background as its own file ect)